Executive Summary

 - Immutable OS: Prevents configuration drift and enhances security.
 Image-based updates simplify upgrades and eliminate patching.

-- Built-in Security: Inherent security through the implementation of Kernel Self Protection Project standards, SELinux, TPM support, disk encryption, SecureBoot, read-only root filesystem, boot from memory SquashFS file system, and modern cryptographic standards.
+- Built-in Security: Inherent security through the implementation of Kernel Self Protection Project standards, SELinux, TPM support, disk encryption, SecureBoot, read-only root filesystem, boot from an in memory SquashFS file system, and modern cryptographic standards.

-Vanilla Upstream Kubernetes
+Upstream Kubernetes

-Talos Linux deploys upstream Kubernetes without modifications and ensures full compatibility with the Kubernetes ecosystem.
+Talos Linux deploys upstream Kubernetes without API modifications and ensures full compatibility with the Kubernetes ecosystem.
 This provides:

 - Consistent Behavior: It is a conformant Kubernetes distribution under the CNCF Kubernetes conformance program, meaning that Kubernetes is the same as every other distribution.